doumoku/jd-easytimekeeping/README.md

 I had a few goals when creating this system:

 - The GM is always in control.
 While this module keeps track of the passage of time, it never takes decisions away from the GM.
 - It should remain simple to use.
 Outside of the Foundry settings, there is no user interface.
 Simple macros placed in the Foundry Macro Toolbar provide one-click buttons for all operations - advance time by a stretch, a shift, or any other time interval you require.
+This module provides ready-made script macros for the most common requirements which you can customise to meet any need.

 ## Dependencies